Quality Management & Project Development

 International Paralympic Committee

 SPIN supported the conceptual design, fund management and implementation of a European Para Snow Sport Youth circuit of the International Paralympic Committee.
 The youth sports promotion program for alpine skiing was funded by the European Union and the Foundation for Global Sports Development.
 The sport development program consisted of a series of five training camps and competitions for young skiers with a disability from five European countries.
 In addition, specific education programs were developed around the topics of anti-doping, nutrition and media.
+From the project, a variety of follow-up parasports EU-funded projects have been initiated.

 SPIN assisted in the development of a regional parasports network of all Nordic umbrella organizations for sports for people with disability; from ideation to grant application processes.
 The project, co-funded by the European Union through the ERASMUS + Sport Program, establishes thematic knowledge hubs around parasports in Sweden, Denmark, Iceland, Norway, the Faroe Islands and Finland.
 The aim of the “All In Project” is to promote aligned offers for the promotion of lifelong physical activity for people with disabilities in Scandinavia, and to optimize cooperation on the Paralympic elite sports level.
 During the project phase, we carried out quality management and evaluation, and advised the national Paralympic committees with regard to their organizational development.
 The project includes 18 partners from 6 countries, and has a project scope of app.
 EUR 0.6 million.